-7.2.1 SETTING THE EXERCISE TIMER
+7.2.1- Setting The Exercise Timer

-This generator is equipped with an exercise timer.
-Once it is set, the generator will start and exercise every seven days, on the day of the week and at the time of day specified.
-During this exercise period, the unit runs for approximately 12 minutes and then shuts down.
-Transfer of loads to the generator output does not occur during the exercise cycle unless utility power is lost.
+This generator is equipped with a configurable exercise timer.
+There are two settings for the exercise timer.

+Day/Time: Once set, the generator will start and exercise for the period defined, on the day of the week and at the time of day specified.
+During this exercise period, the unit runs for approximately 5 or 12 minutes, depending on the model, (see Table 7-1) and then shuts down.